 Salute to this guy, almost 150 kg at back on such a terrain and low altitude

-Best location to relax and a tea could be icing on the cake
+Best location to relax and tea could be icing on the cake

 Day 4 -Tengboche to Pheriche (4243m)~ 4-5 hours of hiking

-Now as we proceed further up the trail, grassy lands now started turning into barren land with snow everywhere.
+Now as we proceeded further up the trail, grassy lands started turning into barren land with snow everywhere.
 Trekking now starts becoming more tougher and tougher with decreasing oxygen levels.
-Our plans for today was to make it to Lobuche but with plummeting strength levels we decided to hang our boots at Pheriche itself.
+Our plan for today was to make it to Lobuche but with plummeting strength levels we decided to hang our boots at Pheriche itself.

 Sit back and relax Everest Base Camp Trek